 Well, I’m glad you asked because our team exists to help you stay intentional and transparent with your ministry.
 So, to aid you in using videos on your church’s website, here are some best practices in using video for intentional church communication.

-How to Be Intentional with Video
+How to Be Intentional with Videos to Enhance Communications

 Sermons are one of the key ways you can use videos on your website.
 Recording each message and posting it for people to view on your website provides a great way to keep people engaged.
 This is also an excellent tool with the summer months approaching.
 During these months, people regularly take off on vacation or have their own string of constant visitors to host.
 Often this leads to a decrease in church attendance.
 If you want to keep your members engaged and active, try posting your sermons on your website.